bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # md5 of &lt;file&gt; : string

-Returns the md5 of the file, hex encoded as a string
+Returns the md5 of the file.
+This inspector is not available in FIPS mode.

+{% qna %}
+Q: md5 of file "/etc/passwd"
+A: 8a056052d5b944f5f2ffe3e93c8bd235
+{% endqna %}

 # only raw version block of &lt;file&gt; : file version block